 How to Read Seafood Labels and Avoid Imported Shrimp

-When it comes to shopping for shrimp, especially during an international pandemic, it is now more important than ever to be sure that you are purchasing wild-caught, American shrimp.
+When it comes to shopping for shrimp, especially during an international pandemic, it is now more important than ever to be sure that you are purchasing wild-caught American shrimp.

 However, due to the actions of various non-U.S. shrimp production companies, this process can be made more difficult than it sounds.
-As Wild American Shrimp has discussed in the past in a previous blog post, producers of foreign shrimp can employ often deceitful tactics in attempts to trick Americans into purchasing and consuming foreign and potentially farm-raised shrimp often tainted with chemicals and antibiotics that are banned in the U.S.
+As Wild American Shrimp has discussed in a previous blog post, producers of foreign shrimp can employ often deceitful tactics in attempts to trick Americans into purchasing and consuming foreign and potentially farm-raised shrimp often tainted with chemicals and antibiotics that are banned in the U.S.

 In some instances, producers of foreign shrimp will attempt to hide or minimize the foreign or farm-raised nature of their product in the hope that the casual shrimp purchaser simply won’t notice or care that they’re purchasing foreign and/or farm-raised shrimp over wild-caught, American shrimp.
-Sometimes they even put American sounding brand names to mislead the consumer.
+Sometimes they even put American-sounding brand names to mislead the consumer.

 Other times, foreign processors will go a step further and attempt to make shoppers think that their foreign shrimp are actually American.
 For example (as seen in the photo to the side from another previous blog post), shrimp found in a grocery store can be labeled as “Made in USA” or “Product of USA” while still featuring foreign countries such as Vietnam and Thailand in the same description.
 Companies that deal in imported shrimp will often attempt to bypass labeling regulations after port of entry by adding breading or seasoning to the foreign shrimp once they are in the United States and then claim they are a U.S. product.